staten-platform/staten-upphandlat-mcp/README.md

 `examples/simple_chat`.
 The directory contains a `server.py` that mounts the main upphandlat MCP server and a `streamlit_client.py` for manual tool testing.
-For a more natural chat experience there is also a `streamlit_chatbot_client.py` where an LLM selects the appropriate tool automatically.
+For a more natural chat experience there is also a `streamlit_chatbot_client.py` which can use Anthropic's API to automatically select the appropriate tool when `ANTHROPIC_API_KEY` is set in the environment.

 Both clients look for the MCP server at the URL specified by the `MCP_URL` environment variable.
 The default is `http://localhost:8000/mcp/`.